 Programme Fee ₹ 4,00,000/- per annum ₹ 3.35.000/- per annum Residential Fee ₹50,000/- Refundable Security Deposit

 Application Fee:

-The programme fee and residential fee are subject to an annual increase of
+The programme fee and residential fee are subject to an annual increase of lawadmissions.jgu.edu.in/

 Fully refundable Security deposit of Rs.
 50,000 shall be collected at the time of admission as per university rules.